The Gallaher Trust works alongside a number of Delivery Partners servicing an array of sectors.

 Simon Community Northern Ireland

-The Gallaher Trust has awarded £14,401 as a one-off sum to the Simon Community which was used to purchase furniture for the Ballymena site.
+The Gallaher Trust awarded £14,401 as a one-off sum to the Simon Community which was used to purchase furniture for the Ballymena site.

 The Gallaher Trust works with a number of delivery partners which help to make a real difference to the lives of people living in the Ballymena area.